The Isaacs DMR Repeater is OPERATIONAL.

 - 505 (slot 2) – Australia Call

-More information on available talkgroups and DMR itself can be found on the VKDMR Website.
+Big changes happened to the Australian DMR network in January/February, 2023.
+More information on the changes, and on DMR itself can be found on the VKDMR Website.